knative/docs/docs/snippets/netadapter-gatewayapi.md

     kubectl get gateway --all-namespaces
     ```

-    Look for the external Gateway (`knative-ingress-gateway`) to get status and address for DNS configuration.
+    Look for the external Gateway (`knative-ingress-gateway`) to get status and address for DNS configurations.